► New V6 power arrives for X-class

 How much does the Mercedes X-class cost and when does it go on sale?

-The X-class is set to go on UK sale before the end of 2017 – though some 600 or so especially keen customers started making reservations at the beginning of the year, and only these prescient soles are likely to actually get their pickups before Christmas.
+The X-class went on UK sale around the end of 2017 – after some 600 or so especially keen customers started making reservations at the beginning of the year, and only these prescient soles are likely to actually get their pick-ups before Christmas.
 General dealer supply won’t start until early 2018.

 So whaddaya reckon?
 Can you see yourself cashing in the GLE for an X-Class?
 Or is Mercedes taking premium a step too far…?

 Let us know in the comments section below.

 * Yes, we know there have been Mercedes pickups before – but only on a semi-official basis